How to Accelerate Your Child’s Learning

 How can you develop metacognition in your child?

-Second, you can help by providing opportunities for your children to consciously notice their own thinking.
+You can encourage your son or daughter to become alert to all the times when they are thinking, and to show them how to be positive about all the thinking that they do.
+You can help by providing opportunities for your children to consciously notice their own thinking.
 For example, asking “what makes you say that?” or “what do you know about [a topic]?”
 Another approach is to ask children to list a series of questions and then discuss the merits of these questions.
-Other ideas like these for making thinking visible can be found here.